HubTou/PNU/README.md

 (Yet another collection of) UNIX tools rewritten in Python, forming a kind of PyNIX.

-It's meant to be pronounced "Pneu" (tyre in French), which seems appropriate as it's cleary another reinvention of the wheel :-)
+It's meant to be pronounced "Pneu" (tyre in French), a pun which seems appropriate as it's cleary another reinvention of the wheel :-)

 Objectives:
 - Firstly intended as a learning exercise in Python/Unix for my son